ickb/proposal/README.md

 Therefore, the iCKB/CKB exchange rate will always be precise as determined by the formula and the current block.
 The only risk to this deterministic peg would be a smart contract exploit to the deposit pool or minting contract.
 These kinds of attack vectors are greatly mitigated by external audits.

-### iCKB-Equivalent Deposit Size
+### Standard Deposit

 As in real life bricks can be used to build houses of any size, in the same way seems natural to establish a reasonably small standard deposit size that can be used to construct deposits of any size.

 In this way a few goals are achieved:

-- Big deposits increase the overall protocol liquidity.
+- Big deposits, split int standard deposits, increase the overall protocol liquidity.
 - No size mismatch means anybody can use anybody else deposit to withdraw.
+- The following form of DoS is prevented:

+Let’s assume there is no requirement on deposit size, so as in NervosDAO users can choose the deposit size they prefer.
+Then an attacker who can borrow a big enough capital can simply attack by repeating the following two steps:

+- Deposit CKB for iCKB in deposits as big as the entirety of his capital.
+- Exchange iCKB for smaller CKB deposits.

+This would greatly reduce the quality of the service for everyone, as the only remaining deposits would be as big or bigger than the attacker capital and since it’s impossible to withdraw partially from a NervosDAO deposit, this would greatly hamper the protocol fruition.

-This deposit standard size could be defined in CKB terms or in iCKB terms:
+Back to the standard deposit definition, its size could be defined in CKB terms or in iCKB terms:

 - Defining it in CKB terms means that as deposits are made in time, every deposit would have a different size due to the NervosDAO interests, so it's not working as intended.
-- Defining it in iCKB terms means that at every block the standard deposit would have the same size both in CKB and iCKB.
+- Defining it in iCKB terms means that at each block a standard deposit would have the same size both in CKB and iCKB.
 Of course as time passes, the deposit size would be fixed in iCKB-equivalent terms but gradually increasing in CKB terms.

-Let's define `10000 iCKB` as the standard deposit size.
+Let's define the **standard deposit size** as `10000 iCKB`.

 ### iCKB/CKB Exchange Rate Calculation